 Not so long ago, if you wanted a 32″ monitor with 1440p resolution and a high refresh rate, your only choice was a VA panel display, which implied slow pixel response times and a chance of getting a unit with VRR brightness flickering.

-Then, we got the Samsung Odyssey C32G75T with a fast VA panel and no flickering issues, but with its premium 240Hz refresh rate and DisplayHDR 600 certification, it ended up being too expensive for most users at $800.
+Then, we got the Samsung Odyssey C32G75T with a fast VA panel and no flickering issues, but with its premium 240Hz refresh rate and DisplayHDR 600 certification, it’s a bit more expensive at $550+.
 Moreover, its steep 1000R screen curvature wasn’t well-received among many gamers.

 Now, we finally have flat-screen 32″ 1440p IPS monitors with high refresh rates, fast response times, wide viewing angles and reliable VRR performance!